Are you new to exercise or just starting an exercise routine?

 Breathe during strength exercises.

-Do not hold your breath, try to breath normally and breath in during exertion and out when relaxing.
+Do not hold your breath, try to breathe normally and breathe in during exertion and out when relaxing.
 For example, inhale as you lift weights, and exhale as you relax.
 When doing leg lifts, inhale as you lift your leg and exhale as you lower it.

 Use smooth, steady movements when lifting weights.